 Is 95% accuracy good enough for studying?

 Yes.
-For educational use, 95% accuracy captures the substance of the content without requiring perfect word-for-word precision.
-Students can infer meaning from context and use timestamps to verify unclear sections.
+For educational use, 95% captures the substance without needing word-perfect precision.
+Students infer meaning from context and use timestamps to verify unclear sections.

 Can I improve accuracy by speaking more slowly?

-Speaking clearly at a moderate pace improves accuracy.
-Speaking very slowly can actually reduce accuracy because the AI model expects natural speech patterns.
+Speaking clearly at a moderate pace helps.
+Speaking very slowly can actually hurt because the model expects natural speech patterns.

-Why do transcripts sometimes include phrases that were not spoken?
+Why do transcripts sometimes include phrases that weren't spoken?

-This is called hallucination and occurs when the AI model fills in gaps where audio is unclear.
-Whisper occasionally inserts common phrases like "thank you for watching" or "please subscribe" even when they were not spoken.
-These are usually easy to identify and delete.
+That's hallucination.
+The model fills in gaps where audio is unclear.
+Whisper occasionally drops in things like "thank you for watching" or "please subscribe" even when nobody said them.
+Easy to spot and delete.

 Does VidNotes support custom vocabulary?

-Currently, VidNotes uses Whisper's default vocabulary.
-You can manually edit transcripts to correct domain-specific terms.
-Custom vocabulary support may be added in future updates.
+Currently uses Whisper's default vocabulary.
+You can manually edit transcripts to fix domain-specific terms.
+Custom vocabulary may come in future updates.

-What happens if the audio quality is very poor?
+What if the audio quality is very poor?

-Accuracy will drop, potentially below 90%.
-For very poor audio, consider using audio enhancement tools before transcription or using human transcription services.
+Accuracy drops, possibly below 90%.
+For very poor audio, try audio enhancement tools first or use human transcription.

-The only reliable way to compare accuracy is to transcribe the same video with multiple tools and manually count errors.
-Advertised accuracy rates are tested under ideal conditions and may not reflect real-world performance.
+The only reliable way is to transcribe the same video with multiple tools and count errors manually.
+Advertised rates are tested under ideal conditions and may not reflect real life.

 Honest Pros and Cons of AI Transcription